realpython/task-exceptions/_post/README.md

 Now, try to do a `POST` request with no data.
 You should see a `Bad Request` error, which you do not want your end users to see and is exactly why want to handle exceptions in your code.

 ## Handling Exceptions
-Sometimes, we might need to have our own custom exceptions as opposed to having  the built-in abort() function.
-This is essential to inform the user what went wrong in a more descriptive manner.
+Sometimes, we might need to have our own custom exceptions.This is essential to inform the user what went wrong in a more descriptive manner.
 The exception will include a status_code and a descriptive message.

-Let's write an exception if no data is passed in to a `POST` request.

 Update *errors.py* like so: